- Free to visit

 Joyce's masterpiece "Ulysses" is celebrated every June 16th or Bloomsday in Dublin.
 The Museum of Literature of Ireland (MoLI) is located in Newman House where Joyce studied and his presence is felt throughout - and copy number one of Ulysses is displayed.

 Learn more about James Joyce at the James Joyce Centre on North Great George's St in Dublin, or visit the James Joyce Tower and Museum in Sandycove (a 14-minute walk from the DART station).
-The Writers' Museum, across from the Garden of Remembrance, is another place for lover's of Irish literature.

 Drop into Sweny's Chemist on Lincoln Place for daily readings from Joyce's works.